edvanburen/cellSTAAR/README.md

 ## Installation

-We recommend installing from GitHub or CRAN () for the latest version (1.0.1) of the package, which is built for any version of R \>= 4.0.0:
+We recommend installing from GitHub for the latest version (1.0.1) of the <code>cellSTAAR</code> package, which is built for any version of R \>= 4.0.0:

 ``` r
 #install.packages("devtools")